1-214th GSAB conducts exercise Lethal Cougar 26-1

-U.S. Army Capt.
-Vincent Dongilli, a platoon leader in Alpha Company, 1-214th General Support Aviation Battalion, describes the importance of exercise Lethal Cougar at the Grafenwoehr Training Area, Germany, March 4, 2026.
+1-214th General Support Aviation Battalion conducted aerial gunnery tables during exercise Lethal Cougar 26-1 at Grafenwoehr Training Area, Germany, March 4, 2026.
 Lethal Cougar is an operation designed to sustain the ability to provide theater commanders with qualified combat crews while simultaneously validating forward armament refueling points and convoy operations to build momentum for follow-on exercises.

 |Date Taken: